adamcheairs/climatecalc/README.md

 The traffic_analysis.py script is written in Python and consists of several functions that perform specific tasks.
 The main function is called "calculate_carbon_emissions".
 This function takes various parameters as input and returns the estimated carbon emissions based on the data found in a CSV file named "traffic_data.csv"

-The script uses the "pandas" library to read data from a CSV file containing information about different vehicle types and their fuel efficiency.
-The script also uses the "argparse" library to parse command-line arguments.
+The script uses pandas to read data from a CSV file containing information about different vehicle types and their fuel efficiency.
+The script also uses the argparse library to parse command-line arguments.

-The code is well-documented, and comments are provided to explain each function and its purpose.
-The script is designed to be easily customizable, allowing users to modify the parameters and add new features.

-# Potentialities for climate change:

-The calculator has potential for climate change research and sustainability initiatives.
-The tool can be used by individuals and organizations to assess the impact of their transportation-related activities on the environment.
-The calculator can also be used by researchers to study the effects of different transportation policies and technologies on carbon emissions.